-Each Wednesday, parents will receive a weekly update from the Principal.
+Each Wednesday, parents will receive a weekly update from our Principal.

-- updates on parent events, such as webinars or Academic Review meetings coming up
+- updates on forthcoming parent events, such as webinars, Academic Review meetings, etc

 - links to regular parent surveys

-- updates on school events, such as speakers or competitions that half term
+- updates on school events, such as speakers or competitions being held

 - information on the current curriculum, termly assessment and revision

 - key reminders relating to school life including uniform, attendance/punctuality and behaviour

 - updates following on from changes to government policies or guidelines